-Multinational publishing and media giant Informa finds purpose in a fundraiser to support WWF in the ongoing fight for a better future.
+Multinational publishing and media giant Informa finds purpose in a fundraiser to support our ongoing fight for a better future.

 Born in England but a true Singaporean at heart, Barry Clarke has lived here for close to three decades.
 For the 57-year-old managing director of Taylor & Francis, his connection with nature goes a long way back.

 As a boy, he has always admired the work that WWF does – from addressing habitat degradation to the rapid loss of wildlife and biodiversity.
 When asked to organise the company’s annual ‘Walk-the-World’ (WTW) campaign to shed the light on pressing environmental issues, it was an easy yes.

 The annual event brings teams together with as many walks as possible in one day across different locations.
 The walks range from short distances like 5km or 10km to longer distances.

 The Informa Group chose WWF-Singapore to partner with and came together to initiate creative fundraising ideas for the organisation.

 Through this process, Informa’s Assistant Sales Manager Arthur Chia felt that he was already part of WWF as they shared the same mission.
 The purposeful tie-up also ascertained his resolve to protect the planet.
 “I am doing every part we can to be sustainable and reduce the impact on our environment.”

 However, Barry wanted to do more than just “walk”.

 With a fundraiser focus to support WWF’s Earth Hour, Informa hosted talks by WWF about sustainable development goals (SDGs) and provided ways to run a more sustainable business across the three offices in Singapore.

 For Simon Bates, the editor at Informa, it was invaluable to have a sense of the bigger picture.
 He understood that it’s not about the odd plastic bag here and there but the cumulative impact that plastic pollution has on the ecosystems, especially in our part of the world.